Lattie F. Coor: Biography

-Coor graduated from Northern Arizona University in 1958 with a BA in Political Science.
+Coor graduated from Northern Arizona University in 1958 with a BA in political science.
 He received his MA and PhD from Washington University in St. Louis where his 1964 doctoral dissertation was titled The Increasing Vulnerability of the American Governor.
 He remained at Washington University for the next ten years as a faculty member and eventually as its Vice Chancellor.
 He left in 1976 when he became the 21st President of the University of Vermont.
 He served in that capacity until 1989 and then moved to Arizona State University where he became its 15th President.
+He was an active member of the NCAA Presidents Commission during the battle for control of college sports.

 After his retirement from the presidency of ASU in 2002 he stayed on as Professor and Ernest W. McFarland Chair in Leadership and Public Policy in the university's School of Public Affairs.
-In 2002 he also co-founded a "do tank", Center for the Future of Arizona, and serves as Chairman and Founding Director.
+In 2002 he also co-founded a "do tank", Center for the Future of Arizona, and serves as chairman and Founding Director.

 Personal life

-Coor married Elva Wingfield in 1994.
-He has two sons and a daughter from his previous marriage to Ina Fitzhenry-Coor.
+Coor married Dr. Ina Alexis Fitzhenry (deceased) in 1964.
+He has three children from his first marriage to Ina Fitzhenry-Coor.
+In 1994, he was re-married to Elva Wingfield.
+Coor has three grandchildren.

+Legacy

+The six-story Lattie F. Coor Hall, located in the northwestern portion of Arizona State University, was dedicated January 7, 2004.
+It is one of the largest campus buildings and houses a variety of programs and classrooms.
+The Lattie F. Coor House at the University of Vermont was dedicated May 16, 2013 and houses the University's College of Arts and Sciences administrative offices.